Bluebells and more spring wildflowers in Carley State Park, Minnesota

 The easiest access to this trail is from the parking lot by the picnic area.
 There are signs, but generally you just need to follow the trail closest to the river.

 This short, level trail closely follows the Whitewater River, with a couple of spots where you can cross to the other side.
-It’s the easiest trail in the park and the best place to look for flowers, although there are also a lot of flowers climbing the cliffs above the river.
+It’s the easiest trail in the park and the best place to look for flowers, although there are also many flowers climbing the cliffs above the river.
 The Wildflower Trail is also part of the park’s short (less than two-mile) Hiking Club trail.
-(The Hiking Club trail runs along both the river and bluff.)
+(The Hiking Club trail runs along both the river and up on the bluff.)

-The floodplain along the river is wooded and many spring wildflowers in this area bloom from late April through May.
+The floodplain along the river is wooded, with many spring wildflowers in this area blooming from late April through May.
 There are flowers through the summer, but it’s not as dramatic as the spring display.
+And you’ll have few if any mosquitos for the spring flowers.

 No matter when you visit, STAY ON THE TRAIL!
-Wandering off the trail and into the flowers damages the them and will result in fewer flowers in the future.
+Wandering off the trail and into the flowers damages the flowers and will result in fewer blossoms in the future.
 There are plenty of opportunities to take pictures with the flowers without stepping into them!

 Other things to do at Carley State Park

-Wildflower season at Carley is gorgeous, but this lovely little park has a variety of activities available throughout the year.
+Wildflower season at Carley is gorgeous, but this lovely little park has various activities available throughout the year.

 Hiking on the bluff